jacobanjola06-collab/ecommerce-sales-and-customer-analytics-/README.md

 ![image alt](https://github.com/jacobanjola06-collab/ecommerce-sales-and-customer-analytics-/blob/a0c2efa044eb9e7db5480dd4c02b3a2ff7b9fa70/Screenshot%202026-03-19%20173020.png)![image alt](https://github.com/jacobanjola06-collab/ecommerce-sales-and-customer-analytics-/blob/f854bf6887dace9d92e37c584fe84526ae21f7e4/Screenshot%202026-03-19%20174829.png)

 5) ***Customer Retention Strength:***
 Looking at customer behavior over time.
-Out of 5,000 total customers, ***3,862 (77.24%)*** are returning customers, while only ***1,138(22.76%)***, made a single purchase.
-This indicates that the majority of revenue is supported by customers who come back to purchase again, rather than relying entirely on new customer acquisition.
+Out of 5,000 total customers, ***3,862 (77.24%)*** are returning customers, while only ***1,138(22.76%)***, made a single purchase. indicating that the majority of revenue is supported by customers who come back to purchase again, rather than relying entirely on new customer acquisition.
        The influence of discounts further reinforces this pattern.
 Customers who received discounts generated an average revenue per customer of ***4,268.7***, compared to ***2,385.4*** among customers who did not receive discounts.
 This is a significant difference and suggests that promotional strategies are not only driving purchases but are associated with higher overall customer value.

 # Recommendation: